awsdocs/amazon-sagemaker-developer-guide/doc_source/autopilot-automate-model-development-container-output.md

 ### Container definitions for ensembling mode<a name="autopilot-problem-type-container-output-ensemble"></a>

-In [ensembling mode](https://docs.aws.amazon.com/sagemaker/latest/dg/autopilot-model-support-validation.html#autopilot-algorithm-support-ensembling), both regression and classification problem types have only one inference container\.
+In ensembling mode, both regression and classification problem types have only one inference container\.
 This inference container transforms the features and generates the predictions based on problem type\.

+## Inference responses per problem type<a name="autopilot-problem-type-inference-response"></a>

 ### Inference responses for classification models<a name="autopilot-problem-type-inference-response-classification"></a>

-In this section, you'll learn to select inference responses for Autopilot classification models in ensembling mode\.

 For classification inference containers, you can select the content of the inference response by using four predefined keys:
 + `predicted_label`: The label with the highest probability of predicting the correct label, as determined by Autopilot\.
++ `probability`:
-+ `probability`: The probability of the `True` class for binary classification\.
+  + **HPO models:** The probability of the `True` class for binary classification\.
 The probability of the `predicted_label` for multiclass classification\.
+  + **Ensemble models:** The probability of the `predicted_label` for binary and multiclass classification\.
 + `probabilities`: The list of probabilities for all corresponding classes\.
 + `labels`: The list of all labels\.